deaconjs/ThousandVariantCallersRepo/SNV.md

 ## Single Nucleotide Variation Callers
+These try to count properly and tell signal from noise.
-Some of these also call indels length 1-5ish.
+Some call indels length 1-5ish, some don't.

 |caller|pubyear|from|study|source|algorithm|tictac|
 |------|-------|----|-----|------|---------|------|